agile-ts/documentation/docs/packages/core/features/agile-instance/Introduction.md

 - trigger rerender on Integrations like [React](../../../react/Introduction.md)
 - store values in any [Storage](../storage/Introduction.md)

-Be aware that each application using AgileTs should have **one** `Agile Instance` because multiple can cause trouble.
+Be aware that each application using AgileTs needs at least one `Agile Instance`, but also shouldn't have more, because multiple `Agile Instance` in one application might cause trouble.

 ## 📭 Props